Taludas/SmallModsCollection/README.md

 ### ~~Fertiliser Silo in Enbesa costs Wanza and Mudbricks~~

-~~This small mod changes the building costs of the Fertiliser Silos in Enbesa from Timber and Bricks to use Wanza Wood and Mudbricks.~~
+~~This small mod changes the building costs of the Fertiliser Silos in Enbesa from Timber and Bricks to use Wanza Wood and Mudbricks.~~ NO LONGER NECESSARY SINCE GU15 FIXED THIS!

 ### Particularly Pull-y Pulley Craftable at N8
 ![banner](https://user-images.githubusercontent.com/64583643/170460819-67337fa8-ddc2-4c0f-a385-592cd29dd8f7.png)